Q: What is AWS OpsWorks?

-AWS OpsWorks and AWS CloudFormation are both application management services that support application modeling, deployment, configuration, management, and related activities.
+AWS OpsWorks and AWS CloudFormation both support application modeling, deployment, configuration, management, and related activities.
 Both support a wide variety of architectural patterns, from simple web applications to highly complex applications.
 AWS OpsWorks and AWS CloudFormation differ in abstraction level and areas of focus.

 AWS CloudFormation is a building block service that enables customers to provision and manage almost any AWS resource via a JSON-based domain specific language.
 AWS CloudFormation focuses on providing foundational capabilities for the full breadth of AWS, without prescribing a particular model for development and operations.
 Customers define templates and use them to provision and manage AWS resources, operating systems and application code.

 In contrast, AWS OpsWorks is a higher level service that focuses on providing highly productive and reliable DevOps experiences for IT administrators and ops-minded developers.
-To do this, AWS OpsWorks employs an application management model based on concepts such as stacks and layers, and provides integrated experiences for key activities like deployment, monitoring, auto-scaling, and automation.
+To do this, AWS OpsWorks employs a configuration management model based on concepts such as stacks and layers, and provides integrated experiences for key activities like deployment, monitoring, auto-scaling, and automation.
 Compared to AWS CloudFormation, AWS OpsWorks supports a narrower range of application-oriented AWS resource types including Amazon EC2 instances, Amazon EBS volumes, Elastic IPs, and Amazon CloudWatch metrics.
-For more information about our application management services, see our Application Management page.

 Q: How is AWS OpsWorks different than AWS Elastic Beanstalk?

-AWS Elastic Beanstalk is an easy-to-use application management service for building web apps and web services with popular application containers such as Java, PHP, Python, Rubyand .NET.
+AWS Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker.
 Customers upload their code and Elastic Beanstalk automatically does the rest.